thomashallam/NHSUserResearchPanel/README.md

 **Privacy note**
 - Working in the open is the best way to collaborate with colleagues across departments
-- No personal information is to be shared within this github repository
+- No personal information (or sensitive information) is to be shared within this github repository